NeoGeographyToolkit/StereoPipeline/docs/examples.rst

   gdalinfo image.tif | grep Size

-Then, one has to crop 50 columns from the left and right sides of an image, which can be accomplished, for example, as:
+Then, one has to crop 50 columns from the left side of the mask, which can be accomplished, for example, as:

 ::